Demand Generation for B2B services firms

 Distribute where buyers live

-LinkedIn + industry podcasts + targeted newsletters.
+LinkedIn paid + industry podcasts + targeted newsletters.
 Three consistent channels outperform seven half-used ones.
+The discipline is saying no to the fourth channel so the first three get enough repetition to register.

 -